Kunihiko Ikuhara: Return to directing (2011–present)

 In 2011, Ikuhara returned as an anime series director with Penguindrum, which began airing in July 2011.

 He is currently writing the manga Nokemono to Hanayome, illustrated by artist Asumiko Nakamura and published monthly in Japanese fashion magazine KERA.

 In 2015, Ikuhara released Yurikuma Arashi, which consists of an anime series produced by Silver Link and a manga series illustrated by Akiko Morishima.
 The anime began airing on January 5, 2015.

 In 2019, Ikuhara released Sarazanmai; it was produced by MAPPA and Lapin Track.
 The anime began airing on April 11, 2019.

 As of October 10, 2020, Ikuhara has mentioned he is working on a new anime, but has not provided any further detail.

-Ikuhara will return to direct Re:cycle of Penguindrum, a compilation film for Penguindrum.
+Ikuhara returned to direct Re:cycle of Penguindrum, a compilation film of Penguindrum, which released in two parts in 2022.

 On March 31, 2022, Ikuhara announced that he was changing his name to "Bonsoir Ikuhara", later revealing it to be a pseudonym for Teiko Bon Bon, a music project with Bonjour Suzuki and Teiko.